Employer Insights

 Non-Disclosure or Non-Disparagement Provisions

-Under the Workplace Fairness Act, employers may not ask for a non-disclosure or non-disparagement provision during employment agreements with employees who have made claims of some form of discrimination.
+Under the Workplace Fairness Act, employers cannot ask for a non-disclosure or non-disparagement provision during employment agreements with employees who have made claims of some form of discrimination.

 Exceptions include: